 (c) whether making those own funds available for covering the group Solvency Capital Requirement would not be possible within a maximum of 9 months;

-(d) whether, where method 2 is used, the own-fund item satisfies the requirements set out in Articles 59(COF2), 61(COF4) and 65(COF8); for this purpose, the term "Solvency Capital Requirement" in those Articles shall include both the Solvency Capital Requirement of the related undertaking that has issued the own fund item and the group Solvency Capital Requirement.
+(d) whether, where method 2 is used, the own-fund item does not satisfy the requirements set out in Articles 59(COF2), 61(COF4) and 65(COF8); for this purpose, the term "Solvency Capital Requirement" in those Articles shall include both the Solvency Capital Requirement of the related undertaking that has issued the own fund item and the group Solvency Capital Requirement.

 2. In the assessment referred to in paragraph 1, the supervisory authorities shall consider the restrictions that would exist on a going-concern basis.